Next 5-Week Course Starts Saturday, May 28 & June 4, 11, 18, 25 2022 @ 10:00am

 Take the first step... contact me ASAP

-Not only did our own child struggle with staying regulated through the many demands of the day during his elementary school days, she was that child too, so she can relate.
+Not only did our own child struggle with staying regulated through the many demands of the day during his elementary school days, I was that child too, so I can relate.

 Stop spending countless hours doing what doesn't work and start doing something different!"